-I was not prepared for the way random things trigger big emotions now (like rotating baby’s clothes out to the next size up, moving to crib from bassinet, or putting the formula machine away when they move on to milk).
+I was not prepared for the way random things trigger big emotions now (like rotating baby’s clothes out to the next size up, moving to crib from bassinet, or putting the formula machine away when they move on to milk and solids).
 They all just feel like physical reminders of how quickly time is passing and each step breaks my heart a little bit.

 It’s amazing to look back on her development over the last twelve months… she’s come SO far!
 She used to just be the tiniest little snuggle bug that would only eat, sleep and potty and now she’s crawling, playing, standing, feeding herself and getting into mischief all day and my heart could just burst from all of the emotions I am feeling.

 Watching your baby discover and explore everything around them is the most amazing thing.
-Seeing the world through their new eyes is pretty damn cool; I love watching their fascination and wonderment with every little thing.
-I do regret not being able to expose Sophie to more of the world in this first year, but I have been pretty nervous about exposing her unnecessarily and have made an extra effort to protect her health throughout this pandemic.
+Seeing the world through their new eyes is pretty damn cool; I love watching her fascination and wonderment with every little thing.
+I do regret not being able to share more of the world with Sophie in this first year, but I have been pretty nervous about exposing her to germs unnecessarily and have made an extra effort to protect her health throughout this pandemic.
 Now that we’ve got her vaccination on the horizon I am determined to get out of the house more often!